I will reveal both aspects as they relate to D.J.'ing but more so on the production side.

 Stage 1 Pre-production

 So that I can sample sounds into my Akai drum machine I have my Technics turntable going into the phono input of my stereo unit.
 Then I take the phono out of my stereo unit to the input of my MPC 3000.
-My MPC gets connected to my Akai DPS 24.Then the DSP 24 is connected to the CD input of the stereo unit so I can hear what I produce.
+My MPC gets connected to my Akai DPS 24.Then the DSP 24

 In order to sample I have to make sure I select the phono option on my stereo unit.
 After I sample the sounds I have to switch to the CD option on my stereo unit so I can hear the playback from the drum machine.
 Once you've completed your musical arrangement and saved all of your work and you are satisfied with it you can move into the part two of the pre-production phase.